-Benefits derived as a result of the above efforts like product improvement, cost reduction, product development or import substitution
+Benefits derived as a result of the above efforts like product improvement, cost reduction, product development or import substitution.

-- (i) The Company is using 'PatroSoft" app for patrolling of Towers and lines.
+- The Company is using 'PatroSoft" app for patrolling of Towers and lines.
 This ensures that actual patrolling is carried out of all lines periodically and any defects in the Towers and Lines are detected and informed at the Control Centre timely.
-This has benefitted our System Improvement. - (ii) The Company has initiated usage of 'Drone Technology' for patrolling of its lines.
+This has benefited our System Improvement. - (ii) The Company has initiated usage of 'Drone Technology' for patrolling of its lines. - (iii) Smart solar camera for real time supervision of work at height with complete safety and monitoring critical towers at all time/seasons of the year for line availability.